AngieC96/advanced_programming_2019-20/lectures/c++/09_symbols/Notes.md

 make -n
 ```

+It prints all the commands that it would execute if you launch it but it doesn't launch them.

 ```bash
 format: $(SRC) include/greetings.h include/conclusion.h
 	@clang-format -i $^ 2>/dev/null || echo "Please install clang-format to run this commands"
 ```

-To indent all the files properly
+→ To indent all the files properly

 All the macros that you define should be put in a header that is include in every file.

-## boh
+## Linking

 ```bash
 $ cd ../02_link_library/